 I was scrolling through a site about the top programs at OU, and I saw something about the Gaylord College of Journalism.
 I clicked the link, and I felt happy and excited for the first time in months.
 I yelled to my mom in the kitchen, “I’m going to try journalism!”
 She expressed her support immediately.

 The next semester, I started my first journalism class.

 I tried to leave theatre behind completely.
 I thought I was going to be doing something entirely different.

-And then I took Gaylord College’s infamous “weed out” class: Media Writing and Storytelling.
+And then I took my degree’s infamous “weed out” class: Media Writing and Storytelling.

 When I started the class, I was surprised when I already knew how to tell a story effectively, even in print form.
 I knew how to use words clearly.
 My acting professor had stressed the importance of strong verbs, which are key to both acting and journalistic writing.
 I had also learned not to split the infinitive — in my acting professor’s words, “you can’t ‘to not.'”
 Most of all, acting had taught me how to tell the truth in an interesting way, which came in handy for reporting.

 And it didn’t end there.
 I found that theatre had helped to develop my networking skills, even in one semester.
 I knew how to read a room.
 I knew how to analyze people a little better.
 I knew how to comprehend others’ motivations.

 My point is, I found a way to use effectively what theatre had taught me, even though I wasn’t performing anymore.